Swekrish303/FashionProduct_Search/README.md

 The model trained on the Fashionpedia dataset is preferred due to more classes (more specifications/attributes) present

 ## Web application:
-A simple web application has been built using the Streamlit library.
+A simple web application has been built using the Streamlit library